Actors and tasks

 Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

-The Federal Environment Ministry (BMUV) is a partner in the BGE and is also tasked with the technical and legal supervision of the Federal Office for the Safety of Nuclear Waste Management (BASE, which was known as the Federal Office for Nuclear Disposal, BfE, until 31 December 2019).
+The Federal Environment Ministry (BMUV) is a sole shareholder in the BGE and is also tasked with the technical and legal supervision of the Federal Office for the Safety of Nuclear Waste Management (BASE, which was known as the Federal Office for Nuclear Disposal, BfE, until 31 December 2019).
 In the area of radiation protection, the BMUV is the supervisory authority for corresponding activities on the part of the federal states.
 For technical advice, the Federal Environment Ministry can consult bodies such as the Commission on Radiological Protection (SSK) and the Nuclear Waste Management Commission (ESK), both of which are expert bodies that advise the Federal Environment Ministry on issues relating to radiation protection and nuclear waste management.

 Federal Office for the Safety of Nuclear Waste Management (BASE)